 Joint pain has two main causes — arthritis and injuries like sprains and strains.
-Rolandine Vaughan, PA-C, MPAS, and her skilled team at Virtually Urgent Healthcare (VUH) in Dacula, Georgia, offer patients access to expert diagnosis and treatment of joint pain through telehealth.
+Rolandine Vaughan, PA-C, MPAS, and her skilled team at Virtually Urgent Healthcare (VUH) in Dacula, Georgia, Bloomington, Minnesota, and Bryan, Texas, offer patients access to expert diagnosis and treatment of joint pain through telehealth.
 To find out more about how telehealth can treat your joint pain, call VUH or book an appointment online today.

 Joints are where the ends of bones meet, enabling you to bend your body.
 Holding everything together are tendons and ligaments (tough connective tissues) that attach muscles to bones and bones to each other.

 Bursae (sacs of fluid in the joints) and cartilage (covering and protecting the ends of bones) provide cushioning for these structures.

 Acute joint pain could come from injuries to any of these structures.
 Common examples include: